miguelgargallo/tauri-astro-app/README.md

 ## Steps to use pnpm

-Step 1 If you did not before, Install Tauri CLI
+Step 1: If you did not before, Install Tauri CLI

     cargo install create-tauri-app --locked

-Step 2 install pnpm globally
+Step 2: Install pnpm globally

     npm install -g pnpm

-Step 3 Then install the dependencies
+Step 3: Then install the dependencies

     pnpm install

-Step 4 Finally, run the app
+Step 4: Finally, run the app

     cargo tauri dev